zspann/find-missing-pet/README.md

 ## Checking Your Work

 First, run `bundle install`.
 This is going to load the gems in the `Gemfile`.
+You don't need to worry about this right now.
+You'll learn about gems later in the course.

-From the `find-missing-pet` directory, just run `ruby test.rb` to check your progress!
-This file will also tell you the correct locations for the animals!
+From the `find-missing-pet` directory, just run `ruby test.rb` to check your progress! `test.rb` contains code that will check your placement of the animals to see if they are in the right place or not.
+This file will also print the result to the terminal screen, so you can keep track of which animals you've brought home.

 If everything prints green, you've successfully brought all the animals home!